Guidance on storing and backing up research data, including some recommended data storage solutions.

-Find out more about using and requesting networked research storage from IT Services (student only link).
+Find out more about using and requesting networked research storage from IT Services (login required).

-The University of Sheffield provides a cloud storage service through Google Drive.
+The University of Sheffield provides a cloud storage service through Google Drive (University login required).

 Personal Google applications should not be used for data storage, and the University Google Drive is not recommended for highly sensitive data.

 Files created in Google Drive may also have to be reformatted when backed up or transferred to a different location.

 A PC or laptop may be used to store data on a short-term basis but should not be relied upon for storing master copies, due to the risks of technical failure, theft or loss.

 In some cases, extremely sensitive data may be stored on a highly secure local drive, provided it is unconnected to a network, encrypted and rigorously backed up.
 However, you should contact IT Services before using a laptop to store master copies of data.